How to Start a Cleaning Business

 A word of advise: Make sure when you start your company that you charge what you would charge if you had employees.
 Some people make the mistake of under charging when they start out just to get customers and then later on when they grow and need to hire help they aren’t making enough money on their houses to pay help.
 Don’t under price your work.
 Cleaning homes is very hard physical work and you didn’t get into this business to work for nothing.

 If you decide to do this type of work you will need more equipment.
 You will need ladders, window cleaning kits with long extensions, a shop vac, etc. These types of jobs are usually 2 to 3 person jobs.
 New construction cleaning requires a lot more cleaning.
 You may have to remove stickers and labels from windows and bathroom showers, sinks and toilets.
 Some require that you clean the vents to remove dust from construction work.
-There will be ceiling fans to clean, scrubbing floors, and cleaning woodwork to remove dust.
+There will be ceiling fans to clean, scrubbing floors, car detailing, and cleaning woodwork to remove dust.
 New construction cleaning rates depend on the area you live in.
-Here is a link to a very good article on How to Start a New Construction Cleaning Business

 If you start out cleaning the homes by yourself, you will eventually get to the point where you need to expand your business.
 Start out with one part time employee.
 Train her and let her take your place one day a week.
 Then have her take your place 2 days a week and so on.
 This will give you the free time that you need to market your business and obtain more clients.
 After you get more clients you will be able to hire more part time help.
 Eventually you will be able to stop doing the cleaning yourself and just run the business end, which is the only way you will be able to grow your business.
 When training new employees, always, either train them yourself or have a lead person train them.
 Make sure there is a lead person on each and every cleaning job.
 Employees have a tendency to slack off when they are on their own.